-Youghiogheny River Trail Is a Great Ride in This Extra Colorful Fall
+Youghiogheny River Trail Is a Great Ride, Especially in the Fall

 Exploring scenic bike routes less than two hours from Pittsburgh.

-Experts have been predicting that the fall foliage will be especially brilliant this year.
-My better half and I found that to be the case in our recent drive to Ohiopyle in Fayette County to ride the Youghiogheny River Trail to Confluence in Somerset County.
+Whenever the fall foliage is nearing its peak is the perfect time to drive to Ohiopyle in Fayette County to ride the Youghiogheny River Trail to Confluence in Somerset County.
 The 10.2 mile route is part of the Great Allegheny Passage that connects Washington, D.C., to Pittsburgh.

 The crushed-limestone surface is smooth as the trail rises 311 feet in elevation from Ohiopyle to Confluence.
 For most of the ride, you can see and hear the flow of the Youghiogheny River.
 The sounds of the river are only interrupted by trains on the tracks on the other side of the water.